msupply-foundation/msupply_docs/content/docs/programs/program_module.md

 #### Vaccination Encounters

-Immunisation Program Encounters will have an additional `Vaccinations` tab, which displays the same immunisation card as in the patient view above.
+Immunization Program Encounters will have an additional `Vaccinations` tab, which displays the same Vaccination card as in the patient view above.
 However, new doses can also be administered from within the encounter.

 ![Vaccination Card - Encounter](/docs/programs/images/encounter_vax_card.png)